Plibersek sets timeframe for EPBC shake-up after release of 'confronting' environment report

 "Without structural reform, we'll be resigning ourselves to another decade of failure; without the tools we need to arrest our decline."

+Professor Samuel canvassed the idea during his review, but recommended against it.

+Ms Plibersek said she wouldn't rule anything out so early in her tenure, but strongly hinted the government would fall in behind professor Samuel's position.

-Environmental groups, the Greens and ACT independent senator David Pocock were on Tuesday morning demanding immediate action in response to the damning State of the Environment report.
+Environmental groups and ACT independent senator David Pocock were on Tuesday morning demanding immediate action in response to the damning State of the Environment report.

 "To halt Australia's nature crisis we need strong national environment laws, an independent regulator to enforce them and adequate funding for the recovery of Australia's threatened species and the restoration of degraded landscapes," Australian Conservation Foundation chief executive Kelly O'Shanassy said.